 Prime rate: This is the interest rate that large commercial banks charge their most creditworthy borrowers (usually large corporations).
-It is based on the Federal Funds Rate, which fluctuates with the economy.
+It is based on the federal funds rate, which fluctuates with the economy.

-Subprime borrower: This is an individual or business considered to be a high-risk borrower.
-Subprime borrowers typically have a low credit score or a poor financial standing and are less likely to be able to repay a loan.
+Subprime borrower: This is an individual or business considered a high-risk borrower.
+Subprime borrowers typically have a low credit score or poor financial standing and are less likely to be able to repay a loan.
 Because the lender assumes more risk in extending a loan to this borrower, a subprime borrower pays higher interest rates.